Mohammed-Fadul/media/README.md

 # Borehole-Dilution-Test
-By; Chinmayee Koodly ,Govanna Mosquera , Mohammed Fadul
+By; Chinmayee Koodly ,Geovana Mosquera , Mohammed Fadul

 Link to git repository to get the code: